h15200/notes/SQL.md

 ## SQL with js variables syntax!!!

+DO NOT DO THIS because of SQL injections

 '" + data.name + "'

 SINGLE QUOTE, DOUBLE QUOTE, SPACE, +, VARIABLE, SPACE, +, DOUBLE, SINGLE